Odisha finances to bleed further as Centre reduces tax share, grants

 The slowing economy has not only resulted in low growth in the State's own revenue but also those that devolve from the Centre.
 Although the Centre recently released Rs 6195.08 crore to 14 states as grants-in-aid to cover deficit on post-devolution revenue, Odisha was not in the list.

-While after the 14th Finance Commission’s recommendations, the Centre restructured some schemes by substantially increasing the ‘matching contribution’ by the states to 40 pc from 25 pc earlier, the reduction in Central share will further destabilise the financial health.
+While after the 14th Finance Commission's recommendations, the Centre restructured some schemes by substantially increasing the 'matching contribution' by the states to 40 per cent from 25 per cent earlier, the reduction in Central share will further destabilise the financial health.

-“The implications will be more in the coming months.
-The last Finance Commission’s devolution was 42 pc and which has further been reduced to 41 pc.
-Some of the Central schemes already cover the sectors chosen for performance-based grants.
-Odisha is expected to lose around Rs 10,000 crore this fiscal,” former Finance minister Panchanan Kanungo said.
+"The implications will be more in the coming months and it will affect the federal structure.
+The last finance commission's devolution was 42 per cent and it has been reduced to 41 per cent as per 15th FC recommendations.
+Some of the central schemes already cover the sectors chosen for performance-based grants.
+The state is expected to lose around Rs 10,000 crore this fiscal," former finance minister Panchanan Kanungo said.

 Already under stress over reduced Central share, Odisha government has decided to prioritise expenditure in CSS only after Central assistance is received.